Getting started

 Install

-Section titled “Install”dusk is pre-1.0 and every minor release changes the language.
-Installing today means tracking a moving target, which the development packages make explicit.
+Section titled “Install”Dusk moves quickly and minor releases still change the language.
+Installing today means tracking a moving target, which the -git package makes explicit.

 Hello, world